YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 1.5.6.
 Items export
 As an UI user of the application
-I order to export the data  of the items in the application I want to be able to perform every possible export in the UI from a single button click or a single url access.
+I order to export the data  of the items in the application I want to be able to perform the following data export from a single button click on the UI or a single url access:
+ - export to md docs ( github , azure )
+ - export to pdf docs
+ - export to xls files
+ - export to msft docx docs
+ - export to json dump files

 #### 1.5.7.
 Items import
 As an UI user of the application
-I order to import data  of the items in the application I want to  be able to perform every possible import in the UI from a single button click and pointing to the file path of a file
+I order to import data  of the items in the application I want to  be able to perform the following data imports in the UI from a single button click and pointing to the file path of a file
+ - import from md docs
+ - import from pdf docs
+ - import from xls files
+ - import from msft docx docs
+ - import from json dump files